 Draba rupestris is amphi-Atlantic, confirmed from E North America (mainly or only in Canada), Greenland, all the North Atlantic islands from Britain north to Svalbard, Fennoscandia, and N European Russia.
 There are reports from other areas, e.g., Siberia and NW Canada, but these need confirmation.

-Brochmann et al. (1992, 1993) concluded from crossing experiments and molecular data that Draba norvegica, with samples from mainland Norway and Svalbard, was a polyphyletic polyploid species, i.e., with several origins from possibly different low-ploid parents.
+Brochmann et al. (1992, 1993) concluded from crossing experiments and molecular data that Draba rupestris (by him as D. norvegica), with samples from mainland Norway and Svalbard, was a polyphyletic polyploid species, i.e., with several origins from possibly different low-ploid parents.
 The alternative conclusion, supported by the morphological variation pattern, is that it is more than one species.
-At least two main morphological groups (I and II) have been identified in the North Atlantic material, by Elven in Lid & Lid (2005) assigned under the names D. norvegica and D. arctogena (E.Ekman) E.Ekman, the latter assignment erroneous.
+At least two main morphological groups (I and II) have been identified in the North Atlantic material, by Elven in Lid & Lid (2005) assigned under the names D. "norvegica" and D. arctogena (E.Ekman) E.Ekman, the latter assignment erroneous (see Elven et al. 2022).
 Both groups are present in Svalbard and also in mainland Scandinavia and Iceland.
 The identity of the plant assigned by Elven in Lid & Lid (2005) to D. arctogena (i.e., group II) is not known and no other name is available for it.
-We therefore here apply D. norvegica as a collective name for both groups.
+We therefore here apply D. rupestris as a collective name for both groups.

 Group I plants are usually fairly tall-grown with stems elongating much in the fruit stage.
 Stem leaves are commonly present and both stem and basal leaves often dentate.
 The pubescence on leaves and stems usually consists of a mixture of simple, forked and multibranched hairs (but no stellate hairs).
 The infrutescence elongates strongly and may occupy more than 50 % of the stem length.
 Fruits are often lanceolate or narrowly ovate or elliptic.
 They are either glabrous or with a sparse or moderately dense pubescence of simple and/or forked hairs.
 This is the main plant of this group from the north boreal zone to the middle alpine belt in Scandinavia and also common in the lowlands of Iceland.
 In Svalbard, it has been recorded mainly from the inner fjord districts of Spitsbergen, i.e., from the middle arctic tundra zone.